-Occasionally Housing Foundation has an existing home become available for a new owner.
+Occasionally Housing Foundation has an existing home become available for a new household.

-This could be the opportunity you and your family are looking for to join our shared ownership or rent to own programme and become a home owner.
+This could be the opportunity you and your family are looking for to join one of our housing programmes.

 Here are the homes we have available now.

-Households who meet these qualifying requirements are invited to apply for our Shared Ownership Programme
+Households who meet these qualifying requirements are invited to apply for our 55+ Community Rental Programme:

-At least one of your household is in full time paid employment, and
+At least one of your household is in paid employment